Did You Really Win Millions From Publishers Clearing House?

 Beware of These 5 Publishers Clearing House Scams

-- Requests to send financial information to a “claims agent”
+- Financial information requests from a “claims agent”

-- Scammers asking you to open new accounts to collect prize money
+- Opening new accounts to collect prize money

 Fraudsters continue targeting Americans with new versions of PCH scams because they work.
 Here are descriptions of the latest Publishers Clearing House scams — and what you can do to avoid them: